You are currently viewing Walk in the Footsteps of Saint Patrick

 Reliving Patrick's Life on a Unique Camino Trail in County Down

-Fresh air, stunning scenery and the chance to truly explore St. Patrick’s country in County Down can now be done in a unique Camino experience called The Journey.
+Fresh air, stunning scenery and the chance to truly explore Saint Patrick’s country in County Down can now be done in a half-day Camino experience.

 Participants in the Camino Experience learn about St. Patrick and follow in his footsteps as they explore the important sites in St Patrick's story.
 Photo: Tourism Northern Ireland.